Wednesday, August 8, 2018

 Hardware Modification

 First, to trim the motor's stater base, preserve the outer ring as a guard against accidental rotary tool slips.
 Any rotary tool cuts are pre-cuts that don't go through the plate.
 Then, 6-inch long nose pliers bend along the pre-cut edges, and metal fatigue breaks the material.
-Trimming the 4004 motor stater saves 36.1-34.8=1.3 grams, as pictured below of the alternative 4004-300kv motor.
+Trimming the 4004 motor stater saves 36.1-34.8=1.3 grams, as pictured below of the substitute 4004-300kv motor.
 The 2 pictures also reveal that the 300kv motor is about 2.5 grams heavier than the 400kv motor.

 The good dives are reproducible consistently using Oxy2 grips, which have thrust bearings pictured here.

-When installing the Oxy2 grips, watch out for factory assembly mistakes that occur about once every 10 pieces by the tentative installation of the feathering shaft and pulling, as shown in the following video on the left.
-A correctly assembled grip should feel surprisingly and pleasantly slick in the pulling test.
+When installing the Oxy2 grips, watch out for factory assembly mistakes that occur about once every 10 pieces by the tentative(without washers and without hard cranking) installation of the feathering shaft and pulling, as shown in the following video on the.
+But, first use a marker to mark a dot to make sure, if the pulled grip rotates smoothly by itself or by rotating the shaft and the other grip's bearing provides the smoothness.
+A correctly assembled grip set should feel surprisingly and pleasantly slick in the pulling test on both grips.

 For maximum torque for instant punching, main rotor's ESC RPM governer P-Gain can be as high as 0.5 without motor oscillation (yes, motor RPM can oscillate, producing audible noise),